-The City of Bayou Vista is nestled near Jones Bay and Highland Bayou approximately 8 miles west-northwest of Galveston and about 35 miles from the bustle of Houston.
+The City of Bayou Vista is nestled near West Galveston Bay, Jones Lake and Highland Bayou, approximately 8 miles west-northwest of Galveston and about 35 miles from the bustle of Houston.

 Come visit our city and discover why Bayou Vista is “Where living on the water is a way of life.”

 To view some of the early history of Bayou Vista, see the following:

 Mr. Edward Saconas presented an historic recollection of the actual events which led to the development of Bayou Vista and Omega Bay.
 This was presented at the Bayou Vista Salt Water Garden Club meeting on September 13th, 2016.
 It was a full house at the MUD #12 building.
 Mr. Saconas was a charming, informative speaker.
 He was there in the early days, as his father George Saconas and matriarch Louise Saconas, developed what would become some of the finest communities that we call home.
 What followed was the truthful tale of the building of these communities.